vero-code/aposhorts-ai/README.md

 ## 🚀 How it works

 1. **You Tell What You Love**
 - Drop your faves: albums, books, brands, podcasts, destinations, games... anything.
 2. **Qloo Knows Your Soul**
 - Uses the [Qloo API](https://qloo.com) to find deep cultural connections based on your tastes.
 3. **Gemini Imagines the Apocalypse**
 - Passes everything to **Google Gemini** (yes, the AI), and it scripts a mini-movie — a custom apocalypse just for you.
 4. **Boom.
 You Get a Narrative**
 - A short text output that feels like a trailer to a movie that doesn’t exist.
 Yet. 👀
+5. **Short Video Demo**
+- For the MVP demo, a sample cinematic video is used to simulate the video generation process.

+> Services like Runway, Haiper AI (Pollo), and Replicate/AnimateDiff were evaluated and documented in the repo, but all required paid credits or API limitations.

 ## 🧠 Built With